jmukamani/api/README.md

 ## Installation

-1. Clone the repository using `git clone https://github.com/your-username/concierge-services.git`.
+1. Clone the repository using `git clone https://github.com/jmukamani/api.git`.
-2. Navigate to the project directory using `cd concierge-services`.
+2. Navigate to the project directory using `cd api`.

 ## Usage